kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/30 - Travelling North III (11-30-25).md

 					- I asked why they aren't known.
 Yaluska is the 3rd born, she used magic to break away from the GD.
 Hypithia is the 4th, was sealed away due to its knowledge.
 I asked why.
 GD is complicated entity, Yaluska wanted free will.
 Opening it would piss off the GD.
 					- Hypithia is the god of knowledge and secrets.
 Said to know too much was to be mad.
 I asked if she was mad, she said depends but kinda.
 			- Perse handed Rem the tome, said she was curious but the tome was integral to Rem's beliefs/beings so he should hold it.
+				- If we close the book it goes dormant.
+				- Perse asked if the int save would happen again, it said it was like it was yawning, shouldn't happen to the same degree again.
+			- Perse asked about Xchimaltia (1st born) and Hades.
+A deal was made.
+Ink becoming harder to read.
+Zarunok.
+Servants.
+Book only knows so much.
+We let it rest and will check on it in a day or so.